 This topic explores suicide and self-harm in primary care patients.
-It will build on work in the 2012-2017 Greater Manchester PSTRC on self-harm in older adults, medicines usage and suicide, and clinical management of depression and self-harm in adolescents and young people.
+It builds on work in the 2012-2017 Greater Manchester PSTRC on self-harm in older adults, medicines usage and suicide, and clinical management of depression and self-harm in adolescents and young people.

-The topic will further develop world-leading research programmes being conducted at The University of Manchester Centre for Mental Health and Safety.
+The topic is further developing world-leading research programmes being conducted at The University of Manchester's Centre for Mental Health and Safety.

 We are addressing two main questions:

 - When major changes to mental health services are implemented, what are the most important 'active ingredients' that serve to reduce risk of self-harm and suicide?

 - How does organisational context influence the beneficial impact of these service changes?

 One of the key data sources being utilised is the unique National Confidential Inquiry into Suicide and Homicide by People with Mental Illness, which is a UK-wide case series of all suicide deaths occurring in mental health services since 1996.
 The Inquiry datasets enable us to create a platform for developing a practical 'how-to' toolkit for mental health services to improve safety.